Tummy Tuck: Overview

 Tummy Tuck: Procedure

-During a tummy tuck, Dr. Gray makes an incision through the skin and fat down to the muscle.
+During the procedure, Dr. Gray makes an incision through the skin and fat down to the muscle.
 He removes the excess skin with the adherent fat below.
 If needed, stitches can be placed flattening the abdomen like a corset.
 While liposuction is not recommended on the tummy during a tummy tuck, it can be performed on any other areas of the body at the same time as the tummy tuck or during a mini-tummy tuck if desired.
-After a surgical tummy tuck, Liposuction if desired on the abdomen can be performed 3 months later.
+After a surgical tuck, Liposuction if desired on the abdomen can be performed 3 months later.
 Because different types of tummy tucks exist, Dr. Gray will review all the options with you during your complimentary consultation.

 Tummy Tuck: Recovery